best things to do in Monaco

 bus tours in Monaco

-If you’re pressed for time (and on a tight budget), taking the double-decker bus tour of Monte-Carlo is an excellent way to cover most, if not all, key sights in one fell swoop.
+Taking the double-decker bus tour of Monte-Carlo is an excellent way to cover most, if not all, key sights in one fell swoop.
+The bus tours are accompanied by an audio commentary available in various different languages so you learn interesting facts and historical background of the major landmarks.

 8 – Head to the Monaco F1 Grand Prix (and go behind the scenes!)